aslotte/aslotte.github.io/_posts/2020-02-10-first-week-as-a-microsoft-mvp.md

 **Why is it so awesome being an MPV?**

-So what are some benefits of being an MVP?
+So what are some benefits of becoming an MVP?
 Different people will surely highlight different things, but to me it's the access to a fantastic group of people.
 I love being able to easily connect to other MVPs across the US and the world and to have a chance to meet them face-to-face at events such as the MVP Summit.

 They truly are technical thought leaders in their domain, and being exposed to their thoughts and opinions is a brilliant incubator for new ideas.

-\- MVP Summit

-\- Access to a fantastic group of people

-\- Licenses to amazing developer tools

-\- Training
+As an MVP you are also invited to the yearly MVP Summit in Redmond.
+I'm very fortunate to be able to go attend this year (held in March), and I'm excited to see whom I'll connect with and what I'll experience.

+Oh, I almost forgot.
+As an MVP you also get a really cool award kit that arrives in the mail about 2 weeks after the award.
+Mine arrived today.
+I sort of knew what it would contain after watching videos on YouTube, but it was regardless an exciting moment unpacking it.
+Because this award kit was mine.